- Important Update: Our Investment Presentation Seminar is now available twice a week.

 First let’s clear something up.
 The amount you pay in maintenance fees is based on the interior space of your suite only.
 That calculation doesn’t include your balcony or terrace.

 The maintenance fee that is stated on the sales agreement is usually what you will pay for the first year.
 There is a condominium reserve fund that is in place for every building and it’s up to your condo board to manage these funds and decide how they will be used.
 You can assist by joining the board and having input on these decisions.

-During the first few years, there's not much to maintain, as the building is new.
+During the first few years, there's not much to maintain due to the building being brand new.
 These days, in newer buildings, the maintenance fees often don’t include Hydro, water or heating and cooling, which means you have control over your consumption.
-This could result in your fees staying lower, although keep in mind that it’s likely for fees to increase approximately three to five per cent a year to cover inflation.
+This could result in your fees staying lower, although keep in mind that it’s likely for fees to increase approximately three to five per cent over the years to cover inflation.